Dripdrop12/ipardalis/content/babies/available.md

 +++
-title = "Ambilobe Panther Chameleons for sale" header_title = "Chameleon for sale" id = "available" description = "Individually-raised Ambilobe Panther Chameleons for sale.
+title = "Ambilobe Panther Chameleons for sale" header_title = "iPardalis - Chameleon for sale" id = "available" description = "Individually-raised Ambilobe Panther Chameleons for sale.
 All our chameleons are at least 3 months of age, healthy, vibrant, with a range of colors and ready to thrive as a pet in your home." keywords = ["Panther Chameleons", "Baby Chameleons"]